 Our truly amazing brain tends to instantaneously label by way of imprinted prior learning, experiences, images, language and predispositions.
 Even new learning is influenced by prior learned labels swimming in our brain cells ready to make those innumerable magical instant connections that we count on to recognize, identify and define – make some sense of our daily lives.
 Our senses play a vital role in identifying and labeling circumstances, people and the world we inhabit.
 Everything and everyone seems to be labeled – advertisers and marketers count on it . . . so do politicians.

 Labels also connect to our identity – our origin, ancestry, who we think we have been, are and may be becoming.
-The theory of Labels and Labeling emerged in the 1960s via sociologists and psychologists trying to provide answers for the complex human conditions and behaviors.
+The theory of Labels and Labeling emerged in the 1960s with marketers pushing sociologists and psychologists to provide answers for complex human conditions and behaviors tied to consumerism.

 In political arenas, labels such as Conservative, Liberal, Progressive, Moderate, Democrat, Republican, Independent and/or Egalitarian have been normalized with increasing absolute definitions.
 These labels now box individuals into boxes.
 The words themselves call for each group to go to their un-neutral corners – ergo division is ready-made for unscrupulous politicians to use, abuse and herd the grassing sheep.